astroworId/fandango-monitor/README.md

 ### Installation

 Fandango Monitor requires [Node.js](http://nodejs.org/) and [npm](http://npmjs.com/).
-You must have both of these installed to run the script.
+You must have both of these installed to run the monitor.

 ### Setup: